aquasecurity/defsec/avd_docs/kubernetes/general/AVD-KCV-0092/docs.md

-Ensure that the Kubelet only makes use of Strong Cryptographic Ciphers
+Ensure that the Kubelet is configured to only use strong cryptographic ciphers.

 ### Impact
 <!-- Add Impact here -->